harmony-one/hackathon/projects/onchain-wallet/README.md

 There are 2 different security approaches:

 1Wallet (TODO link to forum)

 Smart Vault  (TODO link to forum)

-The repos included in this directory contains 4 elements:
+The repos included in this directory contain 4 elements:

 1. Smart Contract
 2. Relayer